aabccd021/tiny-cookie-session/README.md

 }
 ```

-## Enhanced Security with Service Workers

-You can further improve security by implementing a service worker that continuously rotates the session token in the background.
-This reduces the window of opportunity for an attacker using a stolen token,
-as the user's browser will constantly rotate tokens even when the page is closed.
-Although, of course you need to consider the cost of constantly rotating tokens.

 ## Cookie Theft Detection

 This library implements a cookie theft detection mechanism based on token rotation.

 ### How the Detection Works

-We detect cookie theft when there's a request with a token that is associated with a valid session but is not one of the two most recently issued tokens for that session.
+Cookie theft is detected when a request contains a token that is associated with a valid session, but is not one of the two most recently issued tokens for that session.

 The system stores all tokens that have ever been issued for a session (unless you implement token garbage collection).
 When a token is used, the system checks if it's one of the two most recent tokens:

-- If it is, the request is considered (either the current or immediately previous token)
+- If it is, the request is considered valid (either the current or immediately previous token).
-- If not, the system concludes the token was stolen and invalidates the entire session
+- If not, the system concludes the token was stolen and invalidates the entire session.

-Only either the user or the attacker can have the latest token at any given time.
+Only the user or the attacker can have the latest token at any given time.
-If a non-latest token is used, it means someone is using an old token - either the user or an attacker.
+If a non-latest token is used, it means someone is using an old token, either the user or an attacker.

 See [index.test.js](./index.test.js) for detailed tests of the cookie theft detection mechanism.

-When cookie theft is detected, the entire session is invalidated,
-forcing both the user and the attacker to re-authenticate.
+When cookie theft is detected, the entire session is invalidated, forcing both the user and the attacker to re-authenticate.

 This library can detect cookie theft after it has occurred and limit the attacker's window of opportunity.

 ### Handling Race Conditions

-To prevent users from being accidentally logged out during concurrent requests,
-we consider both the current and previous token to be valid.
+To prevent users from being accidentally logged out during concurrent requests, both the current and previous tokens are considered valid.

 This handles cases like:

-- User loads a page (using token A)
+- The user loads a page (using token A).
-- First request from that page causes token rotation (token A → token B)
+- The first request from that page causes token rotation (token A → token B).
-- Second request still uses token A (concurrent with the first request)
+- A second request still uses token A (concurrent with the first request).

 Without keeping the previous token valid, the second request would be incorrectly flagged as theft.